Return to top

 📖 Variations

-• Turn Into Vegetarian Egg Rolls: You can put this recipe (the filling) in a wrapper, fold and seal with water or egg mixture, and fry in a pot of oil for 3-5 minutes until the outsides are browned.
-Follow this vegan egg rolls recipe for more details on how to make egg rolls so you can get the best results with this mixture!
+Turn Into Vegetarian Egg Rolls: When I want to make egg rolls, I just put this filling in a wrapper, fold and seal with water or an egg mixture, and fry in a pot of oil for 3-5 minutes until the outsides are browned.

-• For Kids: Unless you have an adventurous eater, you may want to keep the heat at a minimum.
-Also, be sure to include proteins and veggies that you know they like – they may be more willing to try a bite when they see ingredients they know and love.
+For Kids: Unless you have an adventurous eater, you may want to keep the heat to a minimum.
+When I make this for my kids, I make sure to include proteins and veggies that they like.
+Kids are more likely to try a bite when they see ingredients they know and love.

 🍽 Serving Suggestions

-This easy veggie egg roll bowl is so satisfying that you can eat it all on its own, but there are some other dishes you can serve it with, too.
+My egg roll in a bowl with no meat is so satisfying that you can eat it all on its own, but there are some other dishes you can serve it with, too.
+These are just a few of my favorites:

 🫙 Storage Directions